wheissmd/FrameTool/README.md

 - **8GB RAM recommended** for Single threading processing
 - **16GB RAM recommended** for Multithreading accelleration for 4K videos under 1 minute long
 - **24GB RAM recommended** for Multithreading accelleration for 4K videos over 1 minute long
-- macOS Sequoia 15.1 or newer for v0.1.0 and newer (on earlier macOS versions you can still run a basic version v0.0.1)
+- macOS Sequoia 15.1 or newer for v0.1.0 and newer

 ---